top of page

 I manage and coordinate all volunteers, from recruitment and onboarding through to day-to-day support.
 I have designed and developed our volunteer onboarding process, ensuring all volunteers are fully vetted, compliant, safe and well-supported.
 I work closely with volunteers on the ground - coordinating activities, distributing supplies, gathering feedback and building relationships based on individuals’ strengths, interests and development goals.

-Alongside volunteer management, I oversee the TimeGivers external communications, contribute to marketing strategy and impact reporting and ensure our branding is reflective of our values.
+Alongside volunteer management, I oversee the TimeGivers internal and external communications, contribute to marketing strategy, impact reporting and ensure our branding is reflective of our values.
 I also lead projects and events on the ground and have contributed at a strategic level to the development of our new tech and CRM systems.

 I bring a strong background in frontline social and community work.
 I am qualified in Low Intensity CBT and previously worked within NHS Talking Therapies, supporting adults experiencing mild to moderate depression, anxiety and panic disorder through evidence-based guided self-help.
 I also worked as a Support Worker at St Mungo’s, supporting people experiencing homelessness to identify personal goals, access services and navigate complex systems, working closely with a range of partner agencies.
 Earlier in my career, I worked at The National Archives, reflecting my long-standing interest in community, art and history.

 I am deeply passionate about TimeGivers’ focus on prevention and early intervention.
 I believe meaningful change starts by opening up honest conversations with young people about diversity, adversity and community - and by giving them the tools to make a difference.
-Growing up with an older brother with learning needs and physical disabilities has shaped my belief that all young people can give back when given equal opportunities.
-I am particularly motivated by creating inclusive and accessible volunteering opportunities for young people with SEND, those at-risk and those facing barriers.
+I am particularly motivated by creating inclusive and accessible volunteering opportunities for young people with SEND and those facing additional barriers.

-One of my most meaningful experiences at TimeGivers was working with Garratt Park Secondary School, our first SEND school.
-I project-coordinated a long-term programme where Year 11 students and local volunteers met weekly at the school to learn DIY and woodwork skills, transforming a grey playground into a greener, more welcoming space using recycled and donated materials.
-The project became a space for genuine skills-sharing and a powerful example of long-term commitment and collective effort.
-Saying goodbye as the students moved on was incredibly hard, made even more special when one student received a Jack Petchey Award for her dedication.
-It remains one of the most human and grounding experiences I’ve had since moving to London.
+One of my most meaningful experiences at TimeGivers was working with Garratt Park Secondary School, the first SEND school we partnered with.
+I coordinated a year-long project where Year 11 students and local volunteers met weekly at the school to learn DIY and woodwork skills, transforming a formerly grey playground into a greener, more welcoming space using virtually all donated and repurposed materials.
+The project became a space for genuine skills-sharing, emotional support and a powerful example of commitment and collective effort.
+Saying goodbye as the students moved on was incredibly hard and was made even more special when one student received a Jack Petchey Award for her dedication to the club.
+It remains one of the most grounding experiences I’ve had since moving to London.

 changing logo of timegivers